FIRST IMPRESSIONS BY A VISITING TOURIST

 In truth almost every settlement on Lanzarote could be described as a village - even the capital, Arrecife, only has a population of little over 50,000, and once one gets away from the coast where the tourists are, it is like travelling back to a simpler age.

 Buildings throughout Lanzarote are decked in white paint, and usually shutters and doors are dark green.
 As a result the villages have a clean look, unsullied by the tourist boom - a deliberate local policy.
-And again César Manrique must take a lot of credit for this.
+And again César Manrique must take a lot of credit for that.

 Arguably the prettiest of all villages is Teguise, set on a hillside right in the centre of the island at the junction of LZ-10 and LZ-30.
-Teguise, one of the most ancient villages on Lanzarote and one-time capital of the island, is home to many historic buildings, just a few of which are pictured here.
+Teguise, one of the most ancient villages on Lanzarote and the one-time capital of the island, is home to many historic buildings, just a few of which are pictured here.
 It is also home to a renowned market of Lanzarotean crafts which takes place in the village every Sunday.

 The Church of Nuestra Señora de Guadalupe in Teguise is said to be the oldest on the island, dating back to the 16th century, though much renovated since